actfree/freerbeing/content/en/post/whatmakesayogapostureayogaposture.md

 So then ... if we are working to achieve Union/Wholeness through clearing/taming the mind, then a particular physical position or exercise may qualify as Yoga.
 Given that our intention is such then any posture/exercise must also incorporate the principles following in order to qualify as Yoga.

-2. Patanjali's principles of technique.
+2. Patañjali's principles of technique.

-Patanjali gives us his definition of Yoga posture/**asana**:
+Patañjali gives us his definition of Yoga posture/**asana**:

 ### YS 2:46